ibm-cloud-docs/power-iaas/network-use-cases.md

 ### Bidirectional external connectivity - Layer 2
 {: #bi-dir-ext-conn-L2out}

 With this use case, you can create a network that allows communication between applications within the pod and with destination points on the external network.
 Integrate a Layer 2 firewall with one of your existing corporate networks to allow the outbound connections.
-In this type of network, bidirectional external connectivity bypasses the router and connect to the IBM {{site.data.keyword.powerSys_notm}} network fabric.
+In this type of network, bidirectional external connectivity bypasses the router and connects to the IBM {{site.data.keyword.powerSys_notm}} network fabric.
 You can establish this type of connectivity when you want the same IP address space on both internal and external networks.
 All other external networks involve two distinct subnets.

 Figure 5 describes the bidirectional external connectivity by using Layer 2 firewall type of network setup.
 ![Bidirectional external connectivity through L2Out](./figures/bi-dir-ext-conn-ACI-L2out.png "Bidirectional external connectivity through L2Out"){: caption="Bidirectional external connectivity through L2Out" caption-side="bottom"}